-For our latest tips, check out our 2018 Ultimate Guide to Cost-Effective Mobile User Acquisition.
+For our latest tips, check out our 2018 Ultimate Guide to Cost-Effective Mobile User Acquisition or request a Branch demo.

 With over 1.5 million apps in both the App Store and Google Play Store, it is becoming increasingly difficult to get your app noticed in the crowded mobile ecosystem.
 In order to get your app into the Top 25 Apps on the US App Store, you’d need to acquire 38,000 new users every day.
 That’s a lot of installs, and that number is rising every year (up 25% from 2013 to 2014).
 In this guide, we’re not trying to solve the massive undertaking that is mobile user acquisition.
 Instead, we’re going to provide the ultimate compilation of resources for you to craft a personalized user acquisition plan for your app.